ofiwg/libfabric/man/fi_endpoint.3.md

   user's control immediately after a data transfer call returns, even if the operation is handled asynchronously.
 This may require that the provider copy the data into a local buffer and transfer out of that buffer.
-A provider may limit the total amount of send data that may be buffered and/or the size of a single send.
+A provider can limit the total amount of send data that may be buffered and/or the size of a single send that can use this flag.
+This limit is indicated using inject_size (see inject_size above).

 *FI_MULTI_RECV*
 : Applies to posted receive operations.
 This flag allows the user to